DAGWorks-Inc/burr/examples/typed-state/README.md

 ## Setting up your IDE

 VSCode (or an editor with a similar interface) is generally optimal for this.
 It has pluggable typing (e.g. pylance), which handles generics cleanly.
-Unfortunately pycharm is often behind on typing support.
+Note: pycharm is often behind on typing support.
 See issues like [this](https://youtrack.jetbrains.com/issue/PY-44364) and [this](https://youtrack.jetbrains.com/issue/PY-27627/Support-explicitly-parametrized-generic-class-instantiation-syntax).

-While it will still work in pycharm, you will not get some of the beter auto-completion capabilities.
+While it will still work in pycharm, you will not get some of the better auto-completion capabilities until those issues are resolved.

 ## Defining typed state at the application level

-This code for this is in [application.py](application.py).
+The code for this is in [application.py](application.py).

-First, define a pydantic model -- make it as recursive as you want.
+First, define a pydantic model -- make it as nested/recursive as you want.
 This will represent your entire state.
 In this case, we're going to have a transcript of a youtube video that was given by the user, as well as the social media post.
 The high-level is here -- the rest is in the code: